denismoldovan-v/AI-powered_Mail_Classifier/README.md

 # 📊 Project Presentation

-You can view the project presentation here:
+You can view the project presentation made by my friend and who we participated in Hackathon with here:
 [➡️ View on Google Drive](https://drive.google.com/drive/folders/1NEsrLmmiVfk5lY2MIW05IJMtqDfj-VLY?usp=drive_link)

 ---